 Susan has also had the good fortune to study writing with a wide range of luminaries, including Robert J Sawyer, Mike Resnick, Joe and Gaye Haldeman, Nancy Kress, James Alan Gardner, R. Scott Bakker, Dave Wolverton, David B. Coe, Walter Jon Williams, Paoli Baccigalupi, Daniel Abraham, Diana Rowlands, Adam-Troy Castro and Michael Cassutt.

-Susan is an editor for Edge Science Fiction and Fantasy Publishers and is a member of CAFE (Calgary Association of Freelance Editors).
+Susan is a member of CAFE (Calgary Association of Freelance Editors).
 Technicolor Ultramall, a book she edited for Edge Press, was a finalist for the Prix Aurora Award in 2013.
 Her most recent recent project is Strangers Among Us for Laksa Media Groups.
-She has appeared as a panelist at a number of science fiction and fantasy Conventions: World Science Fiction conventions in Denver, Montreal, Reno and Chicago; World Fantasy Conventions in Calgary, Columbus, San Diego, Toronto and Washington DC; and several smaller conventions (Calgary, Winnipeg, Vancouver, Toronto).
+She has appeared as a panelist at a number of science fiction and fantasy Conventions: World Science Fiction conventions in Denver, Montreal, Reno, Chicago and Spokane; World Fantasy Conventions in Calgary, Columbus, San Diego, Toronto and Washington DC; and several smaller conventions (Calgary, Winnipeg, Vancouver, Toronto).
 In 2013, Susan judged the Endeavour Award for books published in the Pacific Northwest, and twice judged the Robin Herrington Memorial Short Story Contest in Calgary.
 She contributes to Calgary’s annual literary festival, When Words Collide, as Grants Liaison.
 She currently serves as the Secretary for the Science Fiction and Fantasy Writers of America (SFWA).
-Susan teaches for the Alexandra Writers’ Centre (the year-long novel course, the 10-week novel course, the 10-week speculative fiction course and weekend-intensive courses) and presents annually at the Calgary Young Writers’ Festival.
+Susan teaches for the Alexandra Writers’ Centre (the novel courses, the speculative fiction course and weekend-intensive courses) and presents annually at the Calgary Young Writers’ Festival.

 Susan is a visual artist, focusing on acrylic paintings on canvas and specializing in Western Canadian landscapes, as well as speculative fiction paintings.
 Susan works both from photographs and from imagination to create a wide variety of moods, themes, and colours in her art.
 Her work has appeared at the Calgary Stampede Western Art Gallery and Calyx Distinctive Arts.